elastic/DaC-Reference/docs/internals_of_the_detection_rules_repo.md

   view-rule               View an internal rule or specified rule file.
 ```

-:bulb: *Note: Using these options with your custom rules requires repo configuration and the Elastic Security Solution available.*
+*Note: Using these options with your custom rules requires repo configuration and the Elastic Security Solution available.*

 ## Unit tests